-Use single fire or quick double taps.
+Use single fire or quick double shots.
 Automatic fire is used only in short bursts and in special circumstances such as personal air defence and in quick close quarter battle, for example when clearing a trench.
 Remember that a full magazine of an assault rifle will be empty in less than 3 seconds when firing on automatic.
-Remember, on land you can also fire through an obstacle with an assault rifle.
-A rotten tree stump, a thin tree or other form of concealment will not stop a bullet.
-When you are selecting or fortifying a fighting position, remember what the protection level of different materials is.